WordPress/wordpress-playground/docs/using-php-in-javascript.md

 ### Building

-To build all PHP versions, run `yarn workspace @wp-playground/php-wasm run build:php:web` in the repository root.
-You'll find the output files in `src/php-wasm/build-wasm`.
-To build a specific version, run `yarn workspace @wp-playground/php-wasm run build:php:web:<VERSION>`, e.g. `yarn workspace @wp-playground/php-wasm run build:php:web:8.2`.
+To build all PHP versions, run `nx recompile-php:all php-wasm-web` (or php-wasm-node) in the repository root.
+You'll find the output files in `packages/php-wasm/php-web/public`.
+To build a specific version, run `nx recompile-php:all php-wasm-node --PHP_VERSION=8.0`.

 ### PHP extensions